Land Reform School — Summer 2025

 Territory vs. Land Distinction: Plurinationalist thought frames territorial reconstitution as fundamentally different from land redistribution.
 Territory encompasses collective rights, cultural autonomy, and Buen Vivir ("living well, not better") — an alternative to extractivist development models that prioritizes community wellbeing over individual accumulation.

 Political Instruments vs. Political Parties: Bolivia's innovation of the "political instrument" represents a counter-hegemonic electoral vehicle controlled by social movements rather than professional politicians.
-Unlike traditional parties that seek votes through pandering, political instruments prioritize political education that develops critical analysis and strengthen grassroots organizations rather than channeling energy solely into electoral politics.
+Unlike traditional parties, political instruments prioritize political education that develops critical analysis and strengthens grassroots organizations.

-Co-optation Through Development: Guatemala's experience reveals how imperial powers like the United States can co-opt plurinational language while gutting its radical content.
+Co-optation Through Development: Guatemala's experience reveals how imperial powers can co-opt plurinational language while gutting its radical content.
 USAID's collaboration with Indigenous authorities promotes "Food Security" and "Energy Resilience" programs that maintain privatized markets while diluting demands for energy nationalization and commons recovery.

-Collective Land Tenure Models: Bolivia's Tierras Comunitarias de Origen (TCOs) demonstrate alternatives to private property regimes, converting national parks into collectively-owned Indigenous territories that show significantly lower deforestation rates.
-However, the applicability of such models to contexts like California remains constrained by different levels of integration into global capital markets.
+Collective Land Tenure Models: Bolivia's Tierras Comunitarias de Origen (TCOs) demonstrate alternatives to private property regimes, converting national parks into collectively-owned Indigenous territories showing significantly lower deforestation rates.
+However, applicability to California contexts remains constrained by different levels of integration into global capital markets.

 10